Kerala Blasters seek replacement for injured Jairo Rodrigues, player denies long-term injury | Goal.com

 Kerala Blasters seek replacement for injured Jairo Rodrigues, player denies long-term injury

-Indian Super League (ISL) club Kerala Blasters announced that they are actively seeking a replacement for Brazilian defender Jairo Rodrigues who is out injured for an extended period.
+Indian Super League (ISL) club Kerala Blasters announced that they are actively seeking a replacement for injured Brazilian defender Jairo Rodrigues.

 The statements from the club and the player are contradictory, leaving doubt as to whether it is just a miscommunication or if there is more to the news.
 ISL clubs are allowed to replace players with long-term injuries, subject to approval from the league authorities.